defunkydrummer/auto-text/README.md

  This library is intended for working with english or "latin-1" (spanish, french, portuguese, italian) data, thus the choice of encodings.

- However, more encoding detection rules can be added or edited in a simple way, see `encoding.lisp`, for example the current rules are as follows:
+ However, more encoding detection rules can be added or edited in a simple way, see `encoding.lisp`, the code is simple to understand.

 For detection of **asian and far eastern** languages like Chinese, Japanese, Korean, Russian, Arabic, Greek, see the [inquisitor](https://github.com/t-sin/inquisitor) lib.
 Inquisitor doesn't work with latin or west european languages.